-Compared to more popular areas of health and fitness tech, such as the best fitness trackers or the wellness benefits of using a treadmill or exercise bike, research into the effectiveness of foam rolling (self-myofascial release therapy) is smaller but promising.
+Compared to more popular areas of health and fitness tech, such as a treadmill (opens in new tab) or exercise bike (opens in new tab), research into the effectiveness of foam rolling (self-myofascial release therapy) is smaller but promising.

 There’s also plenty of healthy debate over whether foam rolling is a more effective way to warm-up compared to standard stretching.
 The Mayo Clinic (opens in new tab) has produced a guide to the basics, with suggested moves and routines if you’re using a standard foam roller.

 There’s a decent amount of research to support the claim that foam-rollers create short-term increases in flexibility and, if done regularly, may improve it for the long-term.
 As for recovery, recent research (opens in new tab) has shown that foam-rolling can decrease the sensation of Delayed Onset Muscle Soreness (DOMS).
 It’s worth noting, however, that the sample group was small, so larger studies would be welcome here.